-Initial posts and responses are due on Mondays by 11:30pm, but may be posted along with responses by lock deadline (the following Tuesdays at 11:30pm), for a 10% reduction in grade.
-No posts or responses can be made after the following Sunday lock deadline.
+Initial posts are due on Thursdays by 11:30pm, but may be posted along with responses by lock deadline (Sundays at 11:30pm), for a 10% reduction in grade.
+No posts or responses can be made after the Sunday lock deadline.